 A lipoma is a small growth of fatty tissue beneath the skin.
-This type of benign tumor is usually harmless and removed very easily under local anethesia electively.
+This type of benign tumor is usually harmless and removed very easily under local anesthesia electively.
 However, in rare cases, lipomas can grow painful or restrict movement, making their removal more urgent.
-At Beverly Hills Plastic Surgery Group, we offer quick, painless lipoma removal.
+At Beverly Hills Plastic Surgery Group, we offer quick, painless lipoma removal.*

 What are some characteristics of lipomas?

 Though a lipoma is a type of tumor, it is completely unrelated to cancer and will not become malignant.
 Lipomas are composed of excess fat cells, which cluster between the skin surface and deeper muscle tissue.
 The cause of lipomas is unknown, though they sometimes grow as a response to minor injury.
 The tendency to develop lipomas is likely genetic.

 Lipomas share several basic traits:

 - Generally range in size from 1-3 cm (0.4-1.2 inches)

 - Can be moved around beneath the skin

 - Stay constant in size or grow very slowly over years

 They can appear in almost any body area, though they are most common on the neck, torso, armpits, upper arms, and upper thighs.